Parika23/Task10/README.md

 - The 7 missing delay values are associated with cancelled flights.
 - Some flights produce load factors above 100%, indicating a data-quality issue that should be investigated.

 > **Note:** Estimated revenue is an analytical estimate, not actual accounting revenue.
-Load-factor anomalies are reported as data-quality findings rather than silently corrected.
+Load factor anomalies are reported as data quality findings rather than silently corrected.